 What is right for me: MARPE, MSE, DOME, MASPE, RPE, SARPE, … ?

-There are many different names for one and the same treatment: MARPE, MSE, DOME, MASPE.
-This can be quite confusing - and not only for patients, but also for colleagues.
-The reason for this is that every practitioner has their own philosophy for expanding the upper jaw.
+Many different names circulate for one and the same treatment: MARPE, MSE, DOME, MASPE.
+This can be quite confusing – not only for patients but also for colleagues.
+The reason for this is that each practitioner has their own philosophy for maxillary expansion.

 Here is a brief explanation of the acronyms: